ddieruf/apache-pulsar-helm-chart/charts/apache-pulsar/README.md

 The goals of this chart are:
 - Expose every possible configuration value for each supported component
-- Prove every component is in an expected state before existing
+- Prove every component is in an expected state before deploying the next component
 - Make the right way the easy way - best practices by default
 - Create a simple experience for someone getting started with Apache Pulsar and also offer deep customization for someone going to production